trulsthirud/pdfs/README.md

 ## References
 - [Markdown](https://markdownguide.org) Home page for Markdown
 - [pandoc](https://pandoc.org) Pandoc home page - with lots of documentation and examoles
-- [pandoc demos](https://pandoc.org/demos.html) Official page of use of pandoc.
+- [pandoc demos](https://pandoc.org/demos.html) Official page of hw to use pandoc.
 Also conversion from markdown to pdf.
 - [pandoc filters](https://pandoc.org/filters.html) Official page documenting the use and power of filters - also filters you can code yourself.
 - [pandoc-crossref demo.md](https://github.com/lierdakil/pandoc-crossref/blob/master/docs/demo/demo.md) This is the source for the file src/crossref.md.
 Very instructive repo.
 - [How to write academic papers in Markdown](https://brainbaking.com/post/2021/02/writing-academic-papers-in-markdown/) A gentle tutorial in the power of markdown + latex.
 Explains the toolchain pandoc uses.